syiin/inventorytracker_client/README.md

+The client component of a browser-based inventory management system built off MongoDB, Express, React JS and NodeJS.

+This acts as a bare template that can be easily expanded into a prototype system.
+There should be a decent balance between immediate readability and scalability ( in my opinion anyway) - the client section can be found here: https://github.com/syiin/inventorytracker_server/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>